 Talking to Children About Memory Loss

 Understanding Alzheimer’s or other dementia’s is challenging enough for adults.
 For children, watching the disease progress can be scary and overwhelming.
 The best approach to helping children cope is not an educational one but a reminder that they’re still loved.
-Grandma is still the same person, but she has a disease that effects her memory.
+Grandma is still the same person, but she has a disease that affects her memory.
 She still loves you even is she doesn’t remember your name.
 Remind children that it’s important to continue to be affectionate because that’s what Grandma needs the most.

 Here are the top things children need to know:

 - Alzheimer’s is a disease of the brain.
 It’s not contagious.
 You won’t get it by hugging or kissing Grandma.
-It may be beneficial to point out relatives who do not have the disease because children may fear that their parent will end up like Grandma.
+It may be beneficial to point out relatives who do not have the disease because children may fear that their parents will end up like Grandma.

 - Memory is a very complex process.
 Explaining memory like a recording on a DVR might help children visualize how the brain works.
 Alzheimer’s means that Grandma’s DVR doesn’t record all the show anymore.
 This may help them to understand why reminding them that they answered that question or that Grandma already said that won’t help.

 - Things will get worse.
-In an age appropriate way, explain that this is a progressive disease and the brain will gradually lose it’s power to tell the body what to do.
+In an age-appropriate way, explain that this is a progressive disease and the brain will gradually lose its power to tell the body what to do.
 Preparing kids for behaviors they might see as the person gets sicker is kind for all involved.